Kengo Kuma: Kuma Lab

 Kuma Lab is a Research Laboratory headed by Kuma based in the Department of Architecture, Faculty of Engineering at the University of Tokyo's Hongo Campus that was started in 2009.
 In 2012, Kuma Lab published the book Patterns and Layering, Japanese Spatial Culture, Nature and Architecture, including the research from various Doctoral Candidate Lab members.

 The lab's research topics consist of: a comprehensive survey of architectural, urban, community, landscape, and product designs; survey of structural, material, and mechanical designs; and methodology for bridging sustainable, physical, and information designs.
 Its activities include participation in architectural design competitions, organization and management of regional and international design workshops, joint research with other departments at the University of Tokyo, and research and proposal to aid the recovery from the Great East Japan earthquake.

+Personal life

+Kuma is married to architect Satoko Shinohara.
+They have a son, Taichi, who is also an architect.